The Advisory Committee convened on March 1, 2021. Meeting notes are available here.

 Water quality buffers can incorporate landscape level characteristics that contribute to water quality impairment such as steep slopes, erodible soils, stormwater runoff, and non-point and point sources of pollution.

-The model buffer regulation seeks to recognize these landscape characteristics where they occur - not on all properties and not on all development sites.
+The model buffer ordinance seeks to recognize these landscape characteristics where they occur - not on all properties and not on all development sites.
 The goal is to prevent water quality impairment and minimize existing impairments when possible.

 Refer to informational materials and technical resources from the NH Buffer Options for the Bay project at https://www.bufferoptionsnh.org/